-This course will deal with curricular applications and organization in the creative arts in the elementary and middle school as they arise from the examination of theoretical perspectives.
+Prerequisite(s): permission of the instructor This course will deal with curricular applications and organization in the creative arts in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Creative Arts in the Elementary and Middle School Curriculum: Theory and Practice II
+Creative Arts in the Elementary and Middle

-0.5 unit Prerequisite(s): GEMS 6412 and permission of the instructor This course will deal with curricular applications and organization in the creative arts in the elementary and middle school as they arise from the examination of theoretical perspectives.
+School Curriculum: Theory and Practice II 0.5 unit Prerequisite(s): GEMS 6412 and permission of the instructor This course will deal with curricular applications and organization in the creative arts in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Drama in the Elementary and Middle School Curriculum: Theory and Practice I

-This course will deal with curricular applications and organization in drama in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Drama in the Elementary and Middle School Curriculum: Theory and Practice II

-0.5 unit Prerequisite(s): GEMS 6414 and permission of the instructor This course will deal with curricular applications and organization in drama in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Music in the Elementary and Middle School Curriculum: Theory and Practice I

-This course will deal with curricular applications and organization in music in the elementary and middle school as they arise from the examination of theoretical perspectives.
+Drama in the Elementary and Middle School Curriculum: Theory and Practice I Prerequisite(s): permission of the instructor This course will deal with curricular applications and 0.5 unit organization in drama in the elementary and middle they arise from the examination of theoretical persp school as GEMS 6415 Drama in the Elementary and Middle School Curriculum: Theory and Practice II Prerequisite(s): GEMS 6414 and permission of the This course will deal with curricular applications and organization in drama in the elementary and middle they arise from the examination of theoretical persp GEMS 6416 Music in the Elementary and Middle School Curriculum: Theory and Practice I 0.5 unit Prerequisite(s): permission of the instructor This course will deal with curricular applications and 4 organization in music in the elementary and middle they arise from the examination of theoretical persp